Consider the following statistics related to breast cancer:

 - According to ACS, in 2021, an estimated 43,600 women will die from breast cancer.

 - Breast cancer ranks second among cancer deaths in women after lung cancer.

 - There are approximately 3.8 million breast cancer survivors in the U.S.

 What are the signs and symptoms of breast cancer?

-- A lump or thickening (a mass, swelling, skin irritation, or distortion) in or near the breast or in the underarm area
+- A lump or thickening (a mass or swelling) in or near the breast or in the armpit area

 - A change in the size or shape of the breast